 The billionaires of the world are not doctors or lawyers, they’re entrepreneurs.
 Specifically, they are people who started their own businesses, whether those businesses are online, brick and mortar, or real estate empires.

 Starting and owning a business provides a long list of tax advantages, and real estate investments provide all the usual tax advantages plus some extras unique to real property.
 Every expense associated with rental properties – plus some just-on-paper expenses – are tax deductible.

 However, tax laws change fast and that means it is imperative for all those who invest in real estate must educate themselves.
 So, before you jump into the rental property deductions checklist, make sure you’re up to speed on how the new tax law affects landlords’ tax returns.

 The changes in the Tax Cuts and Jobs Act of 2017 (TCJA) impacted homeowners, real estate investors and landlords alike.
 Here’s an outline of what you need to know as a real estate owner, and when in doubt, hire a professional who knows accounting with a real estate investing focus.
 Ideally one who invests in real estate themselves.

 Changes to the Home Mortgage Deduction in 2017

 Home mortgage interest remains deductible up to $1,000,000, for loans that settled before December 15, 2017.

 Home mortgage debt incurred after December 15, 2017 is only deductible up to $750,000.
 Mortgage interest on rental property loans is unaffected by the TCJA.

-Another change worth mentioning is the tax deduction is no longer available on HELOC’s (Home Equity Line Of Credit) in 2018.
+Another change worth mentioning is the tax deduction is no longer available on HELOC’s (Home Equity Line Of Credit) as of tax year 2018.

 Lower Income Tax Rates